bitcoinwarrior1/xcontract/README.md

 #### Website url: https://xcontract.herokuapp.com/

-#### Example url call for a contract that is verified on etherscan:
+#### Example url call for a contract that is verified on etherscan or has been entered before:
 https://xcontract.herokuapp.com/api/0xfb6916095ca1df60bb79ce92ce3ea74c37c5d359

 #### Example url call for OpenRep contract: